 Dr. Jack A. Elias

 Dean of Medicine and Biological Sciences & Senior Vice President for Health Affairs

 Dr. Jack A. Elias is the Senior Vice President of Health Affairs and Dean of Medicine and Biological Sciences at Brown University in Providence, Rhode Island.
 Prior to coming to Brown University, he held positions at the University of Pennsylvania and was Chief of Pulmonary and Critical Care Medicine and Chair of the Department of Medicine at the Yale School of Medicine.
 Dr. Elias's clinical interests include asthma, chronic obstructive pulmonary disease (COPD), interstitial lung disease and acute lung injury.
 He also has a number of research interests including cellular and molecular pathogenesis of asthma and COPD as well as cellular and molecular mechanisms of lung injury repair and remodeling.
-He has also studied transgenic modeling of pulmonary diseases and disorders, effector mechanisms of IL-13, VEGF, and TGF-beta type cytokines in the lung, and effector mechanisms for the TH2 and Th1 cytokines in the lung.
+He has studied transgenic modeling of pulmonary diseases and disorders, effector mechanisms of IL-13, VEGF, and TGF-beta type cytokines in the lung, and effector mechanisms for the TH2 and Th1 cytokines in the lung.
 Like mesothelioma, pleural pulmonary disease has been linked to asbestos.

-Dr. Elias has received a number of awards over the course of his medical career including the Recognition Award for Scientific Accomplishment from the American Thoracic Society as well as four RO1 awards and a T32 training grant in Pulmonary Biology.
+Dr. Elias has received a number of awards over the course of his medical career, including the Recognition Award for Scientific Accomplishment from the American Thoracic Society, as well as four RO1 awards and a T32 training grant in Pulmonary Biology.
 As a respected expert on lung inflammation, injury and repair, Dr. Elias was the first to translate pathogenic mechanisms in models to humans and human disorders.